directus/directus/docs/getting-started/backing-directus.md

 # Backing Directus

 > Directus is both _premium_ and _free_ — two things that don't often go together.
-It takes significant resources to
-> maintain and advance the platform.
-If you'd like to help keep Directus active and open-source please consider
-> supporting it through one of the methods below.
+It takes significant resources to maintain the platform.
+If you'd like to help keep development active, please consider supporting Directus through one of the methods below.

 ## Financial Support

-Talented full-time and part-time staff, infrastructure, and third-party services are just some of our organization's expenses, and revenue from our Cloud services and donations from sponsors doesn't fully cover those costs.
-Below are a few ways to help us keep the lights on and move towards self-sufficiency.
+Talented full-time and part-time staff, infrastructure, and third-party services are just some of our organization's many expenses.
+Below are a few ways to help us keep the lights on and move towards a self-sufficient open-source core product.

 ### GitHub Sponsors